Philodendron Brasil Losing Variegation: Light Versus Genetic Reversion

 - New leaves emerging with less defined or absent yellow striping compared to established leaves

-- In light-driven loss: the fading affects new growth across the whole plant gradually
+- In light-driven loss: the fading affects new growth across the whole plant gradually, not just one stem

 - In genetic reversion: one specific stem consistently produces solid green leaves while other stems on the same plant maintain normal variegation